 Water Quality & Other Contaminants

-For instance, if you have a problem with chlorine in your water, in which case, you might want to consider buying an iron filter and carbon filter in one.
+For instance, if you have a problem with chlorine in your water, you can consider buying an iron filter and carbon filter in one.
 Equally, if your water is hard but your iron levels aren’t too high, it may be best for you to buy a water softener with iron removing capabilities, which can soften water and remove iron at the same time.
 High-sediment and high-iron water will require a sediment pre-filter.

 The type of iron filter you opt for will mostly come down to your personal preferences (and the contaminants your water contains – see above).

 Installation & Maintenance